 Draft No. 4

 My blog focuses on prose storytelling in creative nonfiction and fiction, by whatever means of showing and telling.
 Certain preoccupations have emerged: style, structure, and use of self in narrative prose.

 There are two literary cultures in America, academic and New York, and I bivouac between them.
 The camps are permeable, however, and their borders aren’t well policed.
 At night, desperate riders on dark horses going in both directions thunder past the picket fires.

 For its first five years, the blog was called Narrative.
-As I explained in a 2013 post, I rechristened it in honor of my book’s transforming draft.
+As I explained in a post, I rechristened it in honor of my book’s transforming draft.
+The next day, I read McPhee’s essay about his joy in his own fourth drafts.
 Maybe the best compliment the blog and I have ever received came in from a fellow writer, though someone I’ve never met, when I wrote about getting a book contract in Spring 2013:

 Email address: firstname.lastname@example.org